Planning from Inspiration

 Inspired by truth and love to make life, disciples and churches all about Jesus.

-Nate and Abby are 10 years married and have five kids, in addition to being a host family for three years to an international student.
+Nate and Abby are married with five kids, in addition to being a host family for three years to an international student.
 Pastor Nate graduated from Valley Christian Academy in Roseville, The Master's College, and Dallas Theological Seminary.
 He returned excited and unashamed of the gospel to affect people's lives to love locally and globally.
-He's also working on Telos Center Organization to be a robust resource to train people of what is central to Christianity, churches, and our lives.
+He's also working on Telos Center to be a robust resource for training people of what is central to Christianity, churches, and our lives.
 By this, he hopes to see healthy churches multiply and a re-discovery of Christian education.

 Kelsy is currently working as a high school teacher at Valley Christian Academy in Roseville, and loves to be involved with youth.
 She is a foster parent and a dedicated friend and worker.
-She plans to take charge of coordinating Telos Education and also Telos Notes, which encompasses the 66 Boxes Bible Curriculum and the Elijah's Journey storybook series.
+She's building relationships and coordinating Telos Center website used for training and sharing relevant life resources.

 We are planting the gospel in Sacramento.